JanPintoStrohhaeusl/FitnessPlanner/Analysis/UseCases/UseCases_Account.md

 # Use Cases - Account related

-All Use Cases that are related to the account
+All Use Cases, that are related to the account

 ## Create account